Reconstructing the velocity field beyond the local universe: The Velocity Reconstruction Method

 \section{The Velocity Reconstruction Method}

-In this section we describe our velocity reconstruction algorithm.
+In this section we describe our velocity reconstruction approach.
 The task of a reconstruction algorithm is to infer a good estimate of the underlying true quantity $T$.
-The inferred quantity, $\hat{T}$, can be found by minimising misfit statistics taking into account the noise of the observations, $N$, and the data $D$.
-The particular statistics that one applies depends on the nature of the noise.
-Having chosen our goodness-of-fit or misfit statistics a common prescription is to parameterize $\hat{T}$ and try to extract such parameters from the observed data, $D$, via Bayes' theorem
+The probability of a particular hypothesis for the inferred quantity, $\hat{T}$, is to be calculated taking into account the noise of the observations, $N$, and the data $D$.
+A common approach is to parameterize $\hat{T}$ and try to extract such parameters from the observed data, $D$, via Bayes' theorem

-${\rm Pr} ( D|\hat{T} )$ is the {\it likelihood} while ${\rm Pr}(\hat{T})$ denotes the prior, which contains any previous information or prejudice we have regarding the value of $\hat{T}$.
+${\rm Pr} ( D|\hat{T} )$ is the likelihood while ${\rm Pr}(\hat{T})$ denotes the prior, which contains any previous information or prejudice we have regarding the value of $\hat{T}$.
+Since $D$ is measured before it is used to infer $\hat{T}$, ${\rm Pr} (D)$ is a constant.
 In our algorithm, the relevant data are the noisy measurements of the radial velocity field $V^{\mbox{ {obs}}}$ and the quantity we seek to infer is the reconstructed radial velocity field $\hat{V}^{\mbox{ {rec.}}}$.
-This is an application of maximum probability reconstruction to velocity distance measures; much work has been done in applying this methodology in lensing e.g. \citet*{Seitz:1998AA...337..325S,Bridle:2000astro.ph.10387B,Marshall:2002MNRAS.335.1037M} and to large-scale structure e.g. \citet*{Jasche:2010MNRAS.409..355J,Kitaura:2009MNRAS.400..183K}.
-In our approach we introduce a set of physically motivated priors crucial to filtering the velocity reconstruction and aiding convergence toward the true underlying velocity field.
-In this context with a particular choice of priors, the previous equation can be cast as
+Finding the most probable $\hat{V}^{\mbox{ {rec}}}$ is an application of maximum probability reconstruction to velocity distance measures; much work has been done in applying this methodology in lensing e.g. \cite{Seitz:1998AA...337..325S,Bridle:2000astro.ph.10387B,Marshall:2002MNRAS.335.1037M,Szepietowski:2013arXiv1306.5324S} and to large-scale structure e.g. \cite{Kitaura:2009MNRAS.400..183K,Jasche:2010MNRAS.409..355J}.
+In our approach the prior will be crucial to reduce noise in the reconstruction.
+With a particular choice of prior which we will motivate below, the previous equation can be cast as

-where $P_V(k)$ is the measured velocity power spectrum and $P_V^{\mbox{ {th}}}(k)$ is its theoretical conterpart.
-The quantity $\delta_g^V$ is an expected velocity field derived from the galaxy overdensity.
-In essence, our choice of priors assumes linear theory, where the $\delta_g^V$ prior is constructed directly from the galaxy distribution via the Poisson equation.
-The two priors compliment each other with the power spectrum regulating the likelihood on various spatial scales, and the $\delta_g^V$ field filtering on a pixel by pixel basis.
-The construction of the priors will be be discussed in detail in the following subsections.

-The second and third terms of the previous equation are the logarithm of the prior while the first one is the logarithm of the likelihood: